Freaky Friday: Characters

 Despite setting the events in motion and later ending them deus ex machina-style, Mrs. Andrews remains (along with Annabel's body, which she has taken) an unseen character for much of the book, only revealing herself and what she has done at the end of the day.

 Themes

-It themes include empathy and understanding, generational conflict, self-discovery, love and family bonds, and coming of age.
-The novel delves into the concept of empathy as a mother and daughter switch bodies, fostering a deeper understanding of each other's lives.
-It also addresses the common conflicts and misunderstandings that can arise between generations, particularly between parents and their teenage children.
-Both the mother and daughter undergo personal growth and self-discovery as they navigate each other's lives.
+The book's themes include empathy and understanding, generational conflict, self-discovery, love and family bonds, and coming of age.

 Sequel novels

 Mary Rodgers wrote two sequels featuring the Andrews family.
 In A Billion for Boris (October 1974), Annabel and her friend Morris/Boris discover a TV set that tunes into future broadcasts and begin betting on horse races.

 In Summer Switch (September 1982), Annabel's little brother Ben and their father Bill inadvertently switch bodies as both are leaving for the summer, leaving the boy to negotiate in Hollywood and Dad to attend summer camp.
 All three Andrews family novels were soon published in Harper Trophy trade paperback editions.
 In later HarperTrophy editions, the second story has been titled ESP TV (1999) and A Billion for Boris: Also known as ESP TV (2003).

 Additionally, a thematic sequel co-written by Rodgers and Heather Hach was published by The Bowen Press and HarperCollins Publishers LLC, in May 2009 titled Freaky Monday.
 In the story an orderly schedule oriented 13-year-old schoolgirl Hadley, and a spontaneous easy-going teacher named Ms. Pitt inexplicably swap bodies.
 Similar to the previous books, the pair search for a quick resolution, but find a level of respect for each other in the process.